Carmen Klomp-Wearne

-Carmen Klomp-Wearne (born 14 May 1975 in Adelaide) is an Australian former rower.
-She was a four-time national champion and an Australian representative oarswoman who won a bronze medal at the 1994 World Rowing Championships.
+Carmen Klomp-Wearne (born 14 May 1975 in Adelaide) is an Australian Olympic.
+She was a four-time national champion and winner of 4 Gold, 3 Silver and 5 Bronze medals at International levels, including a bronze medal at the 1994 World Rowing Championships and Gold at the 1994 Commonwealth Games.

 Club and state rowing

 Raised in South Australia Carmen Klomp's senior rowing club rowing was initially from the Port Adelaide Rowing Club and later the Riverside Rowing Club in Adelaide.

 She first contested the Australian Rowing Championships in 1991 when she won the U19 national single scull title from her Port Adelaide teammate Anna Ozolins with whom she would go on to row at state and national representative levels.

 She made her first state representative appearance for South Australia in the 1991 women's youth four which contested and won the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
 In 1992 she rowed again in the South Australian youth four.
 In 1994 she stepped up into the South Australian senior women's four which won that year won the ULVA Trophy at the Interstate Regatta.
 She rowed in five consecutive South Australian women's fours from 1994 to 1998, stroking the crew in 1995 and rowing to a second ULVA Trophy victory in the bow seat of the 1996 SA four.